-Fujiko F. Fujio Museum also known as Doraemon Museum is located in the suburb area of Kawasaki.
+Fujiko F. Fujio Museum is also known as Doraemon Museum is located in the suburb area of Kawasaki.
 The museum was built in order to preserve Mr. Fujiko F. Fujio’s manuscripts of mangas he drew.

 We went to Fujiko F. Fujio Museum on early May 2014, the weather was really nice that day (lucky us) around 18C, but it was quite windy so if you are going to visit on early May, I recommend you to wear thin jacket or cardigan.

 WHERE IS IT??
 HOW TO GO THERE??

 Fujiko F. Fujio Museum is located in Kawasaki area near Yokohama.
 The reason they chose this location is because Mr. Fujiko F. Fujio used to live around there for years where he created countless manga characters for children to fall in love with.

 The location is not that far from Tokyo, just like Japan version of Bekasi from Jakarta.
 It took us around 54 minutes 460yen/person subway ride from Asakusa (2 times transfer from Asakusa Tobu/Subway – Tokyo Metro Ginza Line // Omote-Sando – Tokyo Metro Chiyoda Line // Yoyogi-Uehara – Odakyu Odawara Line Express, Noborito Station)

 The easiest way to get there is from Noborito Station because Kawasaki City provides shuttle bus between Fujiko F. Fujio Museum and Noborito Station (10minutes ride for 210yen adult or 110yen children).